awietek/xdiag/docs/documentation/operators/opsum.md

 An OpSum is consists of a sum of pairs given by

-1. A coupling constant $c_i$ which is defined by a [Coupling](coupling.md) object.
-The coupling can either be a string name or a real/complex number.
+1. A coupling constant $c_i$ which is given by a either a string name or a real/complex number.

 2. An operator $\mathcal{O}_i$ defined by an [Op](op.md) object.